flyteorg/flytekit-python-template/README.md

 and then verify you can access [localhost:8001/console](localhost:8001/console).

-In the case of a remote deployment you'll need to enable port-forwarding to easily access your workflows and seamlessly register them.
+In the case of a remote deployment you'll need to enable port-forwarding to easily access your workflows and seamlessly register them, in the case that the deployment endpoint is not publicly available.

+Otherwise, access the remote deployment using ``http://<external-ip>/console``

 * Register this template repo against your sandbox like so, substituting whichever host:port combination you are using: